 Outreach: WHOIS1 Rec #3 required ICANN to perform outreach, including to communities outside of ICANN, with the intent of improving understanding of RDS (WHOIS) and promoting consumer awareness.
 Significant web-based documentation was created, but it was not well integrated with other registration and RDS (WHOIS)-related parts of the ICANN web site.
 Abundant outreach was done, but little to communities not normally involved with ICANN.
 The recommendation was therefore deemed to be Partially Implemented.

-Contractual Compliance: WHOIS1 Rec #4 required that the ICANN Contractual Compliance function be managed with accordance with best practice principles and overseen by a dedicated senior executive.
+Contractual Compliance: WHOIS1 Rec #4 required that the ICANN Contractual Compliance function be managed in accordance with best practice principles and overseen by a dedicated senior executive.
 There has been significant improvement since the recommendation was made, but it was found to be only Partially Implemented.

 In addition to reviewing the implementation of WHOIS1 Rec #4, this subgroup was also responsible for the additional study of Contractual Compliance Actions, Structure, and Processes as described under Scope.
 A number of issues were identified, resulting in several new recommendations.

 Data Accuracy: WHOIS1 Rec #5-9 dealt with a number of issues related to RDS (WHOIS) accuracy.
-The implementation of these recommendation resulted in a significant effort on behalf of ICANN Org and there is not a better understanding of accuracy issues.
+The implementation of these recommendation resulted in a significant effort on behalf of ICANN Org and there is a better understanding of accuracy issues.
 However, there are still many gaps in our understanding of accuracy issues.
 Although we have improved the syntactic accuracy of data, it is less clear what the impact has been on whether the data allows identification of and contact with registrants.
-GDPR may ultimately obscure accuracy even more by making it more difficult to assess whether the data within the RDS (WHOIS) repository is accurate or nor.
+GDPR may ultimately obscure accuracy even more by making it more difficult to assess whether the data within the RDS (WHOIS) repository is accurate or not.
 Two of the recommendations were deemed to be Fully Implemented and three were Partially or Not Implemented.

 Privacy/Proxy: The GNSO Policy Development Process (PDP) on Privacy and Proxy service providers was triggered by WHOIS1 Rec #10.
-The PDP has completed and it is in implementation.
+The PDP has completed and the implementation team is in the process of finalizing implementation.
 Since the ICANN Board acted fully on the recommendation, it is deemed to have been Fully Implemented.
-However, since the RDS-WHOIS2 review team could not assess implementation effectiveness, the ICANN Board is requested to recommend that the next RDS (WHOIS) Review Team address that.
+However, since the RDS-WHOIS2 review team could not assess implementation effectiveness, we have asked tht the ICANN Board recommend that the next RDS (WHOIS) Review Team address that.
 There is also a fallback recommendation in the case that the Privacy/Proxy policy implementation is unduly delayed.

 Common RDS (WHOIS) Interface: WHOIS1 Rec #11 required that a single RDS (WHOIS) portal be created and operated by ICANN to provide the community with “one-stop shopping” for all RDS (WHOIS) queries.
 That was done and the recommendation is deemed to be Fully Implemented.
 However, there is a follow-on recommendation suggesting metrics and/or a service level agreement for the portal to ensure full effectiveness.
-GDPR has also broken some aspects of the portal (since the registry is no longer the definitive source for thick RDS (WHOIS) information) and a follow-on recommendation addresses this new issue.
+Compliance efforts with respect to GDPR have also broken some aspects of the portal (since the registry is no longer the definitive source for thick RDS (WHOIS) information) and a follow-on recommendation addresses this new issue.